 I did at first, too.

 Then, I realized I can make my own crispy “batter” using clean ingredients.
 Woot!
+So they will be crispy zucchini fries!

 The thing that’s so great about these fries is the flavorful crunch, thanks to a blend of almond meal and garbanzo bean flour.
 It’s like the perfect clean eating breading substitute.